Learnathon-By-Geeky-Solutions/earendel/README.md

 ## 🌟 Overview

-Earendel is a revolutionary **Interview as a Service (IaaS)** platform that leverages cutting-edge .NET 8 microservices architecture to deliver instant, affordable, and standardized technical assessments.
+TalentMesh is a revolutionary **Interview as a Service (IaaS)** platform that leverages cutting-edge .NET 8 Modular Monolithic & Clean Architecture to deliver instant, affordable, and standardized technical assessments.
 Our platform seamlessly connects talent with opportunities through an innovative approach to technical recruitment.

 ### 🎯 Core Features